icecream-bar/icecream-bar.github.io/content/posts/controls-the-past.md

 Ethical hackers rely on a set of tools to perform their work.
 Here are a few commonly used ones:

-1. Wireshark
-2. Nmap
-3. Metasploit

-Many of these tools are open source and readily available for practice.
+1. **Nmap**: [Nmap](https://nmap.org/) is a versatile network scanning tool used to discover hosts and services on a network.
+Ethical hackers use it to identify open ports and potential vulnerabilities.

+2. **ffuf**: [ffuf](https://github.com/ffuf/ffuf) is a fast web fuzzer that helps in discovering hidden directories and files on web servers.
+It's a valuable tool for web application penetration testing.

+3. **Burp Suite**: [Burp Suite](https://portswigger.net/burp) is an integrated platform for performing security testing of web applications.
+It includes tools for web scanning, crawling, and intruder attacks, making it essential for web application testing.

 ## Setting Up Your Lab

 Creating a safe and controlled environment for your hacking endeavors is essential.
 Consider setting up a virtual lab using software like VirtualBox or VMware.

-## Hands-On Practice

-The key to mastering ethical hacking is hands-on practice.
-Start with simple exercises or challenges to apply your knowledge and develop your skills.

-## Ethical Hacking Certifications

-If you're serious about a career in ethical hacking, consider pursuing certifications like:

-- Certified Ethical Hacker (CEH)
-- Offensive Security Certified Professional (OSCP)

-These certifications can formalize your skills and enhance your career prospects.

-## Ethical Hacker's Code of Conduct

-Ethical hackers must adhere to a strict code of conduct.
-Always seek permission when testing systems, maintain the highest ethical standards, and respect the law.
-Ethical hacking is about protecting, not exploiting.
+Here are a few additional resources to help you get started:

+- **Hack The Box Academy**: [Hack The Box Academy](https://academy.hackthebox.com/) offers a wide range of courses and labs designed to enhance your penetration testing and cybersecurity skills.
+It's an excellent resource for structured learning.

+- **PortSwigger Web Security Academy**: [PortSwigger Web Security Academy](https://portswigger.net/web-security) is an interactive learning platform that focuses on web application security.
+It provides in-depth tutorials and labs to sharpen your web security skills.

+Both of these platforms offer hands-on practice and structured learning, which are invaluable for anyone looking to become a proficient ethical hacker.

 ## Conclusion

 Congratulations on taking the first step into the fascinating world of ethical hacking!
 Remember that learning is a journey, and ethical hacking is a field that constantly evolves.
 Start small, practice regularly, and always uphold the principles of ethics and legality in your hacking endeavors.

-Feel free to share your thoughts or experiences in the comments below.
+Feel free to explore these additional resources and tools to further enhance your knowledge and skills.
 Happy hacking!